 The Northeast Climate Science Center proudly presents its 2013 Annual Report!
 The document details the research capacity of the NE CSC Consortium, highlights several projects and research areas, and sets out the updated Priority Science Themes established through stakeholder feedback during the CSC’s first year of operation.
 In our second year, the NE CSC...

 2012 was an important year for climate in the Northeast US.
 Many records were set for average warmth, earliest spring, lowest Great Lakes water levels, and warmest sea surface temperatures off the Northeast Shelf.
-Read more about 2012 climate trends in these links.
+Read more about climate trends in the 2012 NE CSC Annual Report.

 American Indian Tribes have continuously adapted to changing climates, culturally, physically, and politically, for thousands of years by adapting their lifestyles and cultural practices.
 The August 2011 Climate Change Summit in Kashena, WI provided a forum to share climate change projections and experiences and begin discussing a climate change research agenda for...

 Secretary of the Interior Sally Jewell announced today that Interior’s Northeast Climate Science Center (NE CSC) is awarding nearly $700,000 to universities and other partners for research to guide managers of parks, refuges and other cultural and natural resources in planning how to help species and ecosystems adapt to climate change.
 Read more »

 Mark your calendar for the dates of the NE CSC’s spring webinar series: Engaging Stakeholders in Climate Adaptation.
 We’ll feature several NE CSC-funded projects that highlight strong stakeholder engagement at various phases of research design and science delivery.
 Read more »